 Add a help center feature

 If you'd like a dedicated tab in your event where folks can read your help content and access chat, you can do so with the Web Link feature.

 Simply add the feature to your event, edit it, and enter the URL you copied in the previous step.
 Make sure you uncheck the 'Open link in external browser' box so the Knowledge Base will be embedded in your event's Web App.
 You don't need to check the 'Pass Data to URL' checkbox.

-Web App users will see your help content embedded in the Web App, so they can get help or more information without leaving the Event App.
+Your help content is embedded in the Web App, so attendees can get help or more information without leaving your Event App.